THERE ARE MANY WAYS TO EDIT VIDEO

 Editing may be more complex depending on the theme or objective.
 For instance, we created a semi-documentary film edit of one hour based on 22 hours of material, filmed on 4 different types of camera over the space of 2 years discussing the changes in the countryside.

-The subject was really centered around the person who brought us in, to follow his activities such as digging a well but also to talk about changes in the countryside, how life has changed.
-All unscripted, filmed on the hoof, without rehearsal, real time.
+The subject was really centred around the person who brought us in, to follow his activities such as digging a well but also to talk about changes in the countryside, how life has changed.
+All unscripted, filmed on the hoof, without rehearsal, real-time.
 Events took place and we just captured what went on.
-However only later did we realize that there was a message buried in all the dialog and so the challenge was to select and retain the important material and make a coherent subject.
+However only later did we realize that there was a message buried in all the dialogue and so the challenge was to select and retain the important material and make a coherent subject.
 Not easy on zero budget.

 Editing for Art